Lovely, bright color, soft chewy bread with a sugar crust that makes Sweet Pumpkin Bread perfect with the morning coffee or tea.

 Pumpkin Sweet Bread?
-Why, yes, after all auyama, or West Indian pumpkin, is one of the star ingredients of the Dominican cuisine, so it’s natural for us to explore new and creative ways to use it.
+Why, yes, after all, auyama, or West Indian pumpkin, is one of the star ingredients of Dominican cuisine, so it's natural for us to explore new and creative ways to use it.

 West Indian pumpkin, as its name suggests, is common across the Caribbean region.
 In neighboring Haiti, Soupe Joumou is a traditional New Year’s Day soup made with pumpkin.
 In Jamaica pumpkin can be found in curries and pies as well as in soups.
 Puerto Rico has pumpkin fritters with the curious name of barriguitas de vieja.
 In the United States, of course, pumpkins are associated with autumn and are central features of Halloween celebrations in the shape of Jack-o’-Lanterns, and the Thanksgiving dinner favorite, pumpkin pie.

-Pumpkins or squashes come in many shapes and sizes, and auyama is also used as the name for several varieties of pumpkins and squashes like Cucurbita pepo, Cucurbita moschata and Cucurbita maxima (kabocha squash).
+Auyama is also used as the name for several varieties of pumpkins and squashes like Cucurbita pepo, Cucurbita moschata, and Cucurbita maxima (kabocha squash).